 How to make pork scratchings at home in your oven.

 Going forward, we will be adding a few other variations on this method.
-This is the best method we have tried, the scratchings were crispy and salty, just perfect.
-But as time has passed, we have now tried a few different ways to prepare the rind, used different cooking fats and oils.
-We have used salt during cooking, and added flavourings during and after cooking.
-All of these things affect the end result.
+This is the best recipe we have tried, the scratchings were light, crispy and salty, just perfect.
+But as time has passed, we have now tried a few different ways to prepare the rind, we used different cooking fats and oils.
+We have used salt during cooking (and after), and added flavourings during and after cooking.
+All of these things have affected the end result.
 So as soon as we get some time we will be adding more and more methods to this section!

 - An Oven

 - A Heavy Iron Roasting Dish or Pan